 People in the cycling industry and cycling community had been clamouring for Shimano to produce a gravel-specific groupset for some time.
 So, when Shimano announced the launch of their GRX range it was one of the most eagerly-anticipated product launches in recent history.
 What is Shimano GRX?
 What makes it so unique?
 Allow us to explain…..

-Sometimes you see a footpath heading off across the fields and think to yourself ‘I wonder where that goes?’
-Or you just prefer to leave the road behind and become at one with nature for a few hours.
-Well for this and more the gravel bike was developed, a bike as capable off-road as it is pacy and efficient on it.
+Sometimes you see a trail heading off across the fields and think to yourself ‘I wonder where that goes?’
+Or you just prefer to leave the road behind and seek the solitude of forest trails and bridleways for a few fun-filled hours.
+Well for this and more the gravel bike was developed, a bike that’s off-road capable, yet can turn its hand to road riding too.

 Gravel bikes place different demands on a bike and rider.
 When riding over tougher terrain or in quagmire-like conditions you need a gear range to help you navigate your way through.
 Shimano took up the challenge and launched their gravel-specific GRX series, a groupset that has the gearing you need to maximise your gravel bikes off-road potential.

 How to explain what GRX is….
 It’s not that simple, GRX is a range of groupsets, well kind of.
 You see they aren’t the groupsets that we know and love, you know the ones where all of the components belong to that groupset exclusively.
 With GRX there is a crossover of components, this allows people to pick and choose what parts they wish to fit and guarantees inter-compatibility.
 So, what are the options?